ridarahim/hello-world/README.md

 # helloworld
-my name is Rida
+my name is Rida,
-I am new to coding and github
+I am new to coding and github.